plinss/acmebot/README.rst

 Authorization Only
 ------------------

-Use of the ``--auth`` option on the command line will limit the tool to only performing domain autorizations.
+Use of the ``--auth`` option on the command line will limit the tool to only performing domain authorizations.

 Certificates Only